-4.54 Praefects Equitum may issue Individual Orders to either Legion or Ala cavalry, but only to one of these groups in a single Orders Phase.
+- 4.54 Praefects Equitum may issue Individual Orders to either Legion or Ala cavalry, but only to one of these groups in a single Orders Phase.
 However, they may issue a Line Command to a line of mixed Legion and Ala cavalry if it is specifically allowed by the Line Command Eligibility Chart (e.g., it is not allowed at Cannae).
-Tribunes and Praefects Sociorum may not issue orders to cavalry units, and Praefects Equitum may not issue orders to infantry units.

-- 4.55 One of the Tribunes and one of the Praefects Equitum is not as "good" as his brethren.
+The Legion/Ala restrictions do not apply for purposes of 7.33.
+A Praefects Equitum may enable Shock for any Roman cavalry unit. - 4.55 One of the Tribunes and one of the Praefects Equitum is not as "good" as his brethren.
 The Roman player is free to pick the higher-rated tribunes/praefects if a choice presents itself. - 4.56 Proconsuls-present at Cannae-were usually ex-consuls who were around to help with the command chores; sometimes they were men appointed to lead a "third" army when the other two consuls were elsewhere.
 Proconsuls may command any combat units.
+In addition:

-In addition: - when attempting a Line Command outside the OC's Range, the player subtracts one (-1) from the die roll. - if the OC has been killed, the player may replace him as OC with a Proconsul.
+- when attempting a Line Command outside the OC's Range, the player subtracts one (-1) from the DR. - if the OC has been killed, the player may replace him as OC with a Proconsul.
 The latter's ratings do not change, and his Strategy Rating is "1".